LTA hails Government’s transformational investment into public park tennis courts for local communities

 Read more on the impact of park tennis courts

 Following refurbishment, the LTA will work with local authorities across Britain to help support them with a variety of operating models to help increase participation.
-This includes making it easier for people to find and book a court through the LTA’s online booking platform, LTA Rally, combined with digital gate access technology so people can turn up knowing a court is available for them to use, as well as community coaching programmes.
+This includes making it easier for people to find and book a court through the LTA’s online tennis court booking system, combined with digital gate access technology so people can turn up knowing a court is available for them to use, as well as community coaching programmes.
 This also provides opportunities to generate sinking funds so local authorities can continue to invest in facilities over the long term and ensure they are available for future generations.
 The LTA and its partners will work with local authorities to ensure provision can be as accessible as possible.

 This approach has already been rolled out successfully for the past three years, including in cities such as Manchester and Sheffield and has demonstrated that with the right combination of programmes and coaching activity, participation in parks can increase significantly.
 For example in St Mary’s Park in Bury where the local authority and LTA went into partnership to renovate the courts in 2017 and introduce new tennis programmes, bookings have since quadrupled and there are now nine times as many registered users as before the work began.